kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I'm spending the rest of the summer in France, right up to the end of August.
 - I have spent one week in Lourdes already before I head up to Cauterets.
 - The online activity intensifies and I'm starting to realize people are watching me continuously online.
+- I connect with an old friend on Facebook, Matthew Copeland, and tell him I believe I have an audience on Twitter so I'm DJ'ing to them.
 - There are some weird things too which don't make sense, such as confusing access issues with my Skype account, strange messages on Twitter.
 - In truth the hackers are upping the game and getting ready to reveal themselves.